Jacki-O: Personal life

-Before fame, Jacki-O was arrested for various crimes - including shoplifting, trafficking cocaine, aggravated assault, and carrying a concealed firearm.
-Her first arrest was for shoplifting a diary as an elementary school student.
+Before fame, Jacki-O was arrested for various crimes — including shoplifting, trafficking cocaine, aggravated assault, and carrying a concealed firearm.

 Jacki-O revealed that once she started making money from music, her mother still distrusted her and refused to go to the bank with her.

 In January 2006, in an attempt to break her recording contract with Poe Boy Entertainment, Jacki-O filed for Chapter 7 bankruptcy - declaring debts of $144,225 and assets of $1,340.
 Later that year, she was arrested for shoplifting twice - once from Neiman Marcus and later from Bal Harbor.

-In a 2008 interview with Hip Hop Weekly magazine, Jacki-O revealed that she was forced to have sex with a Poe Boy Entertainment executive to receive a $10,000 advance that she was previously promised.
+In a 2008 interview with Hip Hop Weekly magazine, Jacki-O claimed that she was forced to have sex with a Poe Boy Entertainment executive to receive a $10,000 advance that she was previously promised.
 Although she received backlash for discussing her experience, she remained adamant that she was not glorifying having sex for money and that she was a victim of abused authority.